-- On the application form you have been advised of the maximum space available for each question, this is the same for all applicants and must not be altered (except to delete spaces created when you type in your answer) - CVs, letters, additional pages or any other supplementary material in place of, or in addition to, completed application forms will not be accepted. - Information in support of your application will not be accepted after the closing date for receipt of applications.
-Incomplete application forms will not be considered.
-Application forms received after the closing deadline or reformatted application forms will not be accepted. - Please note that the time of receipt of emailed applications will be defined by the Utility Regulator server, not the time and date sent. - Only the details provided by you on your application form (the employment history and eligibility criteria) will be provided to the selection panel for the purpose of determining eligibility and shortlisting for the post.
+- On the application form you have been advised of the maximum space available for each question.
+This is the same for all applicants and must not be altered (except to delete spaces created when you type in your answer) - CVs, letters, additional pages or any other supplementary material in place of, or in addition to completed application forms, will not be accepted. - Applicants must complete the application form in font Arial size 12, or legible handwriting using black ink.
+Please note limitations on space apply. - Incomplete application forms will not be considered.
+Application forms received after the closing deadline or reformatted application forms will not be accepted.

+Assessing your application